majorleaguetagpro/mltp-archive/README.md

 In addition, some matches will not have advanced statistics (i.e. statistics calculated from the match timeline) because a [tagpro.eu](https://tagpro.eu) match was not available.
 Do not use pastebin links as the only condition for detecting matches without advanced statistics, as some matches may use pastebin to upload tagpro.eu match data that did not upload properly due to some error.

 # To-Do
+1. Fix team name errors for tied halves (oops)
-1. Rename players as needed (rip)
+2. Rename players as needed (rip)
-2. Standardize team abbreviations for teams prior to season 10
+3. Standardize team abbreviations for teams prior to season 10
-3. Import data for seasons prior to season 10
+4. Import data for seasons prior to season 10
-4. Profit?
+5. Profit?